Contact Me

 Communicating Presence UX Strategy

-I authored the following infographics prior to beginning work on social AR/VR applications.
-It’s more or less a broad but shallow dive on the conceivable UX problem-spaces to explore if I were to sign on to the project.
+I authored the following infographics while working on social AR/VR applications.
+It’s more or less a broad but shallow dive on the conceivable UX problem-spaces to explore.
 Looking back at these, now 5+ years later, there is a lot of unnecessary repetition.

 REPUBLIQUÉ: OMNIVIEW